 5. A BALANCED AND WELL-FUNCTIONING BOARD LED BY THE CHAIR

 The Board and the committees regularly receive detailed and high-quality information to facilitate proper assessment of any matters requiring a decision or insight.

-The Board comprises the Chief Executive Officer, the Chief Financial Officer, two Executive Directors and three Non-Executive Directors including the Chairman.
-Three non-executive directors are independent, which the Board believes to be an appropriate composition to maintain effective corporate governance.
+The Board comprises the Chief Executive Officer, the Chief Financial Officer, two Executive Directors and four Non-Executive Directors including the Chairman.
+Four non-executive directors are independent, which the Board believes to be an appropriate composition to maintain effective corporate governance.

 A biography of each of the Directors is included within the Board of Directors section on this website at https://caracalgold.com/about-us/board-of-directors/.

 Executive Directors are employed by the Group on a full-time basis whereas the Non-Executive Directors are remunerated on a fixed-fee part-time basis.

 6. EXPERIENCE, SKILLS AND CAPABILITIES OF THE BOARD